-Other sections of the guide will next be reviewed in September 2015.
+Other sections of the guide will next be reviewed no later than September 2016.

 Acknowledgements

 We are grateful to our colleagues at the Department of Health, various NHS ambulance services and a wide range of voluntary and community sector organisations for their invaluable support and assistance in producing this guide.